 Students may use the embedded graphing calculator or a calculator that meets the current Oklahoma School Testing Program's calculator policy as documented by SDE.
-(See http://sde.ok.gov/sde/sites/ok.gov.sde/files/CalculatorPolicy17-18%20ver%202.pdf).
+(See sde.ok.gov/documents/ostp-accommodation-manuals-companion-documents.)

 A periodic table will be provided for use during the assessment.

-No other reference sheets/ resource materials may be used by students during the CCRA: Science Content.
+(See oklahoma.onlinehelp.cognia.org/reference-sheets.)
+No other reference sheets/resource materials may be used by students during the CCRA: Science Content.
 All necessary formulas and information will be provided within the items.

 Students will be able to use scratch paper and/or unmarked grid paper for the online CCRA: Science Content.
-This paper must be collected and destroyed by the test administrator immediately following the test.
+This paper must be collected and destroyed immediately following the test.
 The test administrator must not look at what the student has written on the scratch paper.